The World We Live In,

 - Building wheelchair-accessible pathways through and within gardens.

-- Making the farmhouse handicapped accessible, with an entrance ramp and accessible bathroom.
+- Making both farmhouses handicapped accessible, with entrance ramps and accessible bathrooms.

 - Creating instructional signs and labels for those with memory impairment.